MicrosoftDocs/architecture-center/.github/pull_request_template.md

 ## Complete the following steps FIRST:

 1. Enter meaningful text in the **Title** field (above), that expresses the result of this PR.
 Consider words like "New" or "Update" to indicate the nature of changes, and use appropriate title prefix(es) for PR classification:
-   - "[WIP]" - a work-in-progress draft for several days/weeks
+   - [WIP] - a work-in-progress draft for several days/weeks
-   - "Pipeline:" - new/updated content related to the contributor success pipeline process (including freshness updates)
+   - [Pipeline] - new/updated content related to the contributor success pipeline process (including freshness updates)
-   - "Edit Pass:" - maintenance work related to contributor success content (edit passes, art improvements, template alignment)
+   - [Edit Pass] - maintenance work related to contributor success content (edit passes, art improvements, template alignment)

 2. Provide responses to the following:
    - Summary, scope, and intent of this PR: [REPLACE THIS TEXT]